 Most of these items are quickly discarded in the recycling bin, but what about Mrs. Sinclair’s letter from her aunt down in Florida?
 Can you open someone else’s mail in Canada?

 Having express permission

 The answer in most cases is no. It’s an offence to open any person’s mail without their express permission.
 This applies to any mail, sensitive or not, and not only mail sent to you by mistake, but also mail you might find lying on the street.
-It’s technically illegal to browse that magazine that was sent to you by mistake.
+It’s technically illegal to browse a magazine that was sent to you by mistake.